BLUEBL0B/Secret-Sing-Box/README-ENG.md

 Options 5 and 6 synchronize the settings in client configs of all users, which eliminates the need to edit the config of each user separately.

-To enable AdGuard DNS on the client, use option 6 and specify "tls://94.140.14.14" instead of "tls://1.1.1.1" in the config template.
-This may reduce performance due to slower domain resolution compared to 1.1.1.1.

 ### WARP+ keys:

 To activate a WARP+ key, enter this command (replace the key with yours):